Top-9 Artificial Intelligence Startups in Taiwan

 - Establish an R&D institute similar to DARPA in the US

 - Create an AI Innovation Hub that will foster 100 AI startups

 - Open up data flow and establish flexible regulations

 - Integrate AI technologies into the government’s larger industrial innovation initiative

-In order to better understand Taiwan’s present-day capabilities, we scoured Crunchbase to find the Taiwanese AI startups with the most disclosed funding to date.
+In order to better understand how Taiwan fares in the global AI race, we scoured Crunchbase to find the Taiwanese AI startups with the most disclosed funding to date.

 |AIgatha||Marketplace for AI Algorithms||Hsinchu||2.9|

 |GliaCloud||Automated Video Generation||Taipei||2.5|

 We first came across Appier in our article on “The Top 10 Artificial Intelligence Startups in China” a few years ago, and you may be tempted to ask why this company has been classified under “two countries”.
 This a great opportunity to let you know that we don’t use the “C word” when talking about Taiwan, and you shouldn’t either.
 What matters is that Appier has raised $81.5 million in funding to develop their AI platform that initially addressed cross-screen-marketing.
 Simply put, using that solution means that users are 40% more likely to click your ads.
 They’re also moving into other areas.